Word-building in English

 Application of Prefixes:

-Prefixes play a significant role in English word derivation, providing versatility and nuance to vocabulary.
+Prefixes play a significant role in English word derivation, providing versatility and nuance to the vocabulary.

 Various situations dictate the application of prefixes in word formation: